-There’s no getting around it, Bora Bora is for honeymooners.
+There’s no getting around it, Bora Bora has amazing resorts that pretty much are set up for honeymooners.

-Oh sure you’re you’ll find couples here for anniversaries or special birthdays but predominantly, your first-time visitor to this stunning atoll in Tahiti are loved-up newlyweds, shiny rings glistening on their left hands and diamonds that haven’t seen any dishes or housework yet.
+Oh sure this, the most famous island of Tahiti, is also filled with couples here for anniversaries or special birthdays but predominantly, your first-time visitor to this stunning atoll are loved-up newlyweds, shiny rings glistening on their left hands clasping diamonds that haven’t seen any dishes or housework yet.

 I am on a whistle-stop 3-night 5-hotel inspection to check out five options for said couples – or families if you’re loaded and want a 2-bedroom villa with your own private infinity pool.